peterhinch/micropython_eeprom/README.md

 ## 5.3 fstest(format=False)

 If `True` is passed, formats the EEPROM array as a FAT filesystem and mounts the device on `/eeprom`.
-If no arg is passed it simply the array and lists the contents.
+If no arg is passed it mounts the array and lists the contents.
+It also prints the outcome of `uos.statvfs` on the array.

 ## 5.4 File copy